-- Broadband is available via the Metropolitan Area Network scheme for Navan commissioned in 2007. - Wide presence of skilled labour - Attractive cost environment relative to urban cost levels (e.g. land costs, building costs, salary costs). - Excellent accessibility via the M3 Motorway. - Enhanced accessibility when the Navan Dublin Railway line is delivered and the prospect of the delivery of the Leinster Outer Orbital Road (LOOR) in the longer term6.
-This will assist in attracting businesses requiring a good profile in respect of access and proximity to strategic route corridors. - Commuters from adjacent counties such as Cavan, Louth and Westmeath would find it attractive to switch their employment location to Meath, and Navan would obviously be very attractive to them.
+- Broadband is available via the Metropolitan Area Network scheme for Navan commissioned in 2007. - Wide presence of skilled labour as evidenced by the MSD. - Attractive cost environment relative to urban cost levels (e.g. land costs, building costs, salary costs). - Excellent accessibility via the M3 Motorway. - Excellent accessibility when the Navan Dublin Railway line is delivered and the prospect of the delivery of the Dublin Outer Orbital Road (DOOR) in the longer term.
+This will assist in attracting businesses requiring a good profile in respect of access and proximity to strategic route corridors. - Further evidence from the MSD suggests that commuters from adjacent counties such as Cavan, Louth and Westmeath would find it attractive to switch their employment location to Meath, and Navan would obviously be very attractive to them.
 Therefore it could be said that Navan could play a regional role as an employment location of choice for high skilled/knowledge based businesses who are anxious to set up a regional operation which is removed from Dublin without being in a remote/far removed location. - The success of the Navan IDA Business Park, Beechmount Homepark and Mullaghboy Industrial Estate which has recently expanded.